Dental Crown in Flower Mound

 To Anchor Dental Bridge – A dental bridge is an artificial tooth that rests above the gum line, as opposed to an implant, which must be surgically implanted into the jawbone.
 It must be secured to the adjoining teeth, putting a great deal of strain on those teeth in the process.
 Covering it with a crown strengthens them and provides a stronger anchoring surface for the bridge to rest on.

 Restore Chipped Tooth – If you have a tooth that is chipped, has an unusual form, or is discolored, capping it with a crown is the safest and most permanent way to improve its appearance over the long term.
 Crowns provide teeth with extra strength and stiffness by strengthening and encircling them.
 See the Cost of dental crown to compare with other treatment option costs.
+Dental crown will encase the portion of the gapped teeth to improve smile.

 Weakness in teeth – Using this therapy, it is possible to save teeth that are weak, broken, or otherwise damaged to the point where inlays and Onlays are not an option for saving.